SaulWidrich/A6-G49/README.md

 ## Shared Notebook

+Steve and Saul will both collaborate to produce this project notebook.
+This is where we put our notes on what we have learned and what we are thinking.

 ### Periodograms

 Be able to create a periodogram for any dataset with un-evenly sampled incidence data (Steve fully understands this).
 This is a warm-up to the research that will involve getting comfortable with manipulating data and using the `lomb`  package and maybe others that we encounter.